fleetdm/fleet/handbook/security.md

 **Hardware security keys**

-We strongly recommend providing users with hardware security keys.
-[Titan Keys](https://store.google.com/us/config/titan_security_key?hl=en-US) from Google are compatible with laptops, iPad Pros, iPhones (NFC), and Android phones (NFC or USB-C).
-The [YubiKey 5C NFC](https://www.yubico.com/ca/product/yubikey-5c-nfc/) is also compatible and includes extra features like support for OpenPGP and additional protocols.
-It is also possible to use a phone as a [security key](https://support.google.com/accounts/answer/9289445?hl=en&co=GENIE.Platform%3DAndroid).
+We strongly recommend the use of hardware security keys.

-Specific groups of users, such as privileged user accounts, separate from regular day-to-day accounts, should be configured with a policy that enforces the use of hardware security keys, which prevent credential theft better than other methods of 2FA/2-SV.
+Fleet configures privileged user accounts with a policy that enforces the use of hardware security keys.
+This prevents credential theft better than other methods of 2FA/2-SV.
+See [hardware security keys](https://fleetdm.com/handbook/security#hardware-security-keys) for information about the model we use, why and how to set them up, .

 #### Passwords